 Here, while my stomach calmed down, the infection had not subsided completely.
 As a result, I was laid up for most of the day cooped up in a tent on the banks of the Ganges, shivering slightly with fever.

 The sun still had nearly an hour to go down, and it had cast a golden yellow glow all over the surrounding hills.
-The forests on the hills were lit up spectacularly with this mellow sunlight, with odd patches of orange and vermilion providing some relief from the monotony of green.
+The forests on the hills were lit up spectacularly with this mellow sunlight, with odd patches of the spring foliage colored orange and vermilion providing some relief from the monotony of green.

 The sunlight had also brought the otherwise chilly weather down, making it feel warm and salubrious.